davidhenty/PythonHPCprep/README.md

 interest in this workshop when you registered you will have received an email detailing how to apply for an account.

+This email is appended below if you did not receive the email

 Please note:

   * Due to security restrictions we cannot accept ARCHER2 registrations